gauravs08/bookstore-app-java/README.md

 For now, we're in the phase where we have very limited functionality, and we still need to deliver a few more things for the grand opening.

-At this stage, we're able to create, update, read & delete books in our global inventory.\
+At this stage, we're able to create, update, read & delete bookModel in our global inventory.\
 Worth mentioning: in order to simplify some parts of project, we're using UUID as ISBN (International Standard Book Number).

 ## Technical information